 West Linn is unique in that it does not have a major commercial district or downtown...
 The major districts are Willamette, including the area north of I-205 at the 10th Street interchange, Bolton, the Robinwood area adjacent to Highway 43, and Tanner Basin.
 These areas are intended to develop into walkable mixed use districts that provide access to transit connections deliver essential services and employment opportunities for the surrounding neighborhoods.

 Goals:

-6. Provide for multi-modal connections to and interconnections between mixed use/commercial centers via for automobiles, transit, bicycles, and pedestrian pathways modes and other many.
+6. Provide for multi-modal connections to and interconnections between mixed use/commercial centers via automobiles, transit, bicycles, and pedestrian pathways facilities, and other means.